Recoskie/JDasm/docs/Basics.md

 <br />

-In a system that reads bytes in little-endian byte order: Bytes are read in reverse order = 44, 33, 22, 11.
+In a processor that reads bytes in little-endian byte order: Bytes are read in reverse order = 44, 33, 22, 11.

 <br />

-In a processor that reads bytes in big-endian order = 11, 22, 33, 44.
+In a processor that reads bytes in big-endian byte order: Bytes are read in order = 11, 22, 33, 44.

 <br />

-Big-endian is not used much, if at all anymore.
-Thus systems that are big-endian switch the byte order using arithmetic operations to maintain compatibility.
+Big-endian is not used much, if at all, in many systems.
+Thus, big-endian systems switch the byte order using arithmetic operations to maintain compatibility with the majority of file formats.

 <br />